apigee/api-platform-samples/learn-edge/extract-json-payload/README.md

 Deploy and invoke the proxy.
 These are the basic steps:

-1. `cd api-platform-samples/learn-edge/proxy-6`.
+1. `cd api-platform-samples/learn-edge/extract-json-payload`.
 2. `./deploy.sh`
 3. `./invoke.sh`
-4. Compare the output to the `proxy-5` output.
+4. Compare the output to the `response-cache` output.

 ### View it in the Edge UI